Upper Mustang: Tourism

 Foreign visitors have been allowed to the region since 1992, but tourism to Upper Mustang is regulated.
 Foreigners need to obtain a special permit to enter, costing $500 for ten days, followed by $50 per day.

 Most tourists visit for the region's trekking trails, which largely follow the same trade route used in the 15th century, although road construction is beginning to impact the areas trekking routes.
 Over a thousand western trekkers now visit each year, with over 7,000 between (mid-July 2018 to mid-July 2019).
 August and October are the peak visiting months.
 On August 27, 2010, local youth leaders in Mustang threatened to bar tourists beginning October 1, 2010 due to the refusal of the Nepalese government to provide any of the $50 per day fee to the local economy.
 Visitation, however, continued uninterrupted beyond that date.

-Mustang is rich in Buddhist culture, similar to the area of the Tibet Autonomous Region of the People's Republic of China.
+Mustang is rich in Tibetan Buddhist culture.
 It is an alternate way to experience the Tibetan culture and landscape to the tours provided by the Chinese government.
 The Tiji festival in Lo-Manthang is another popular destination for tourists in the area seeking to experience the native culture.

 The first westerner in Mustang was Toni Hagen, Swiss explorer and geologist, who visited the Kingdom in 1952 during one of his travels across the Himalayas.
 French Michel Peissel is considered the first westerner to stay in Lo Manthang, during the first authorised exploration of Mustang in 1964.